jamespepplinkhouse/creditcardchecker-elixir/README.md

 # Credit Card Checker

-This program validates and identifies credit card numbers by consuming an input file with a credit card number on each line and writing the results into an output file.
-This program has been optimised for parsing large files as quickly as possible.
+This program validates and identifies credit card numbers by consuming an input file which has one credit card number per line.
+It writes the results into an output file with one credit card per line.
+This program is optimised for parsing large files as quickly as possible (it will use all CPU cores at 100%).
 Try this for a quick way to build and test the program:
 ```
 ./start.sh
 ```